 About WORX Pressure Washer Nozzles:

-The WORX 1600 PSI Pressure Washer, item WG604, comes with four nozzles: Turbo Nozzle, 25° Nozzle, 40° Nozzle, and Soap Nozzle.
-The various pressure washer nozzles make it suitable for cleaning a wide variety of things from vehicles to concrete.
+The WORX 1600 PSI Pressure Washer, item WG604, comes with four nozzles which attach to the pressure washer’s wand.
+There is a Turbo Nozzle, 25° Nozzle, 40° Nozzle, and Soap Nozzle.
+The various pressure washer nozzles make it suitable for cleaning a wide variety of things from road vehicles to big tasks like concrete.

 Which pressure washer nozzle do I use?

 Always test the pressure washer nozzle on an area with low visibility to make sure no damage occurs.
-For example, stripping of paint from the blast of high pressure water.
-You may want to start with the gentler nozzles and see if they do the trick.
+For example, stripping of paint from the blast of higher pressure water.
+You may want to start with the gentler nozzles and see if they do the trick first.
 You can always switch if you need to a more powerful pressure nozzle.
 Start at least 18 inches away from the surface as you test how it reacts.

 - Use the 25º green nozzle for all purpose household pressure washing.
 I used this nozzle for my brick and aggregate cleaning.